-Test sensitivity and specificity values, defined at a disease threshold of CIN2 or worse (CIN2+), were required as model inputs and were informed from the studies reviewed by the EPC,6 as well as from the published literature (Table 3).33-37 For strategies involving cytology testing, we applied estimates of test sensitivity and specificity assuming a positivity threshold of ASC-US, with base-case values obtained from a meta-analysis conducted by Koliopoulos et al.33 These pooled estimates of sensitivity and specificity of cytology for detection of CIN2+ (72.7% and 91.9%, respectively) were based on 18 studies identified in a systematic review.
-The ranges of test performance values for cytology were informed by the Koliopoulos study, as well as estimates reported in the recent U.S.-based Addressing the Need for Advanced HPV Diagnostics (ATHENA) study.34

-The model also required data on the distribution of abnormal cytology results (e.g., proportion of women with ASC-US, LSIL, and high-grade squamous intraepithelial lesion result) conditional on histologic diagnosis (Table 4).
-These estimates were based on data from the ATHENA study, which reported the baseline cytology results by central pathology review diagnosis of 8,000 women age 25 years and older.38 populations, we elected to utilize relative sensitivity and specificity values, compared with cytology testing (positivity threshold of ASC-US+) (Table 3).
-Our base-case estimates were anchored on the ATHENA study,34 which provided verification bias-adjusted estimates and included both HPV (cobas HPV test [Roche]) and cotesting strategies with similar followup algorithms as what was evaluated in this analysis.
-The worst- and best-case values for sensitivity and specificity for all screening test modalities were informed by data reported in ATHENA,34 a meta-analysis by Arbyn et al,35 and the New Technology in Cervical Cancer (NTCC) trial,^{36,37} which reflect variations across testing modalities that include the cobas HPV test, Hybrid Capture 2 (Qiagen), and polymerase chain reaction-based tests.
+Test sensitivity and specificity values, defined at a disease threshold of CIN2 or worse (CIN2+), were required as model inputs and were informed from the studies reviewed by the EPC,5 as well as from the published literature (Table 3).21-26 For strategies involving cytology testing, we applied estimates of test sensitivity and specificity assuming a positivity threshold of ASC-US, with base-case values obtained from a meta-analysis conducted by Koliopoulos et al.21 These pooled estimates of sensitivity and specificity of cytology for detection of CIN2+ (72.7% and 91.9%, respectively) were based on 18 studies identified in a systematic review.
+The ranges of test performance values for cytology were informed by the Koliopolous study, as well as estimates reported in the recent US-based Addressing the Need for Advanced HPV Diagnostics (ATHENA) study.22 cytology testing (positivity threshold of ASC-US+) (Table 3).
+Our base-case estimates were anchored on the ATHENA study, 22 which provided verification-bias adjusted estimates and included both HPV (cobas HPV test (Roche)) and cotesting strategies with similar follow-up algorithms as what is evaluated in this analysis.
+The worst- and best-case values for sensitivity and specificity for all screening test modalities were informed by data reported in ATHENA, 22 a meta-analysis by Arbyn et al., 24 and the New Technology in Cervical Cancer (NTCC) trial, ^{25,26} which reflect variations across testing modalities that include cobas HPV test (Roche), Hybrid Capture 2 (Qiagen), and PCR-based tests.